sdelamo/sergiodelamo.com/posts/micronaut-guides-micronaut-3.md

 title: Micronaut Guides updated to 3!
 banner_image: https://images.sergiodelamo.com/micronaut-guides-updated-to-3.png
 external_url: https://micronaut.io/guides/
-summary: Guide are ready for Micronaut framework 3!
+summary: Guide are ready for Micronaut® framework 3!
 date_published: 2021-08-18T22:40:29+01:00
 keywords:micronaut
 ---

 # [%title]

-[Micronaut Guides]([%external_url]) are step by step tutorials to help you learn the [Micronaut framework](https://micronaut.io).
+[Micronaut Guides]([%external_url]) are step by step tutorials to help you learn the [Micronaut® framework](https://micronaut.io).

 My colleague [Iván López](https://twitter.com/ilopmar) wrote about the [improvements to Micronaut Guides infrastructure](https://micronaut.io/2021/04/12/improving-the-micronaut-guides-infrastructure/) back in April.
 We have continued to improve and automate the process.

 Thanks to this focus towards automation, [Micronaut Guides](https://guides.micronaut.io) are updated to the latest version of the framework.
-[Micronaut framework 3.0.0 was released today](https://micronaut.io/2021/08/18/micronaut-framework-3-released/).
+[Micronaut® framework 3.0.0 was released today](https://micronaut.io/2021/08/18/micronaut-framework-3-released/).
 There are 53 guides.
 Many of them with up to 6 combinations (3 languages and 2 build tools).
-Every guide contains a ZIP file with the sample of code written with Micronaut framework 3.0.0.
+Every guide contains a ZIP file with the sample of code written with Micronaut® framework 3.0.0.
 Every guide contains code samples.
 Every code sample uses 3.0.0.

 ## Guides versions

 We version Micronaut Guides.
-You can find the latest (using Micronaut framework 3.0.0) at:
+You can find the latest (using Micronaut® framework 3.0.0) at:

 [[%external_url]]([%external_url])